-Thousands of years ago, people in the Persian Empire would put snow in a bowl, pour grape-juice concentrate over it and eat it as a treat.
-They did this when the weather was hot and used the snow saved in the cool-keeping underground chambers known as yakchal where the temperatures kept the snow from melting.
+Thousands of years ago, people in the Persian Empire put snow in a bowl, poured concentrated grape juice over it, and ate it as a treat.
+Even when the weather was hot, they would savor this sweet treat.
+Their trick?
+They placed snow in underground chambers known as yakchal where the temperatures kept the snow from melting.
 The Persians also hiked to the mountain tops by their summer capital to gather snowfall.

 - 1813 -First Lady Dolley Madison served ice cream at the Inaugural Ball.

 - 1832 – African American confectioner, Augustus Jackson, created multiple ice cream recipes as well as a superior technique to manufacture ice cream.

 - 1843 – Philadelphian, Nancy Johnson, received the first U.S. patent for a small-scale hand-cranked ice cream freezer.

 - 1920 – Harry Burt puts the first ice cream trucks on the streets.